fmhy/edit/.github/CONTRIBUTING.md

 - **💰️ Paid / Trial Sites** - We don't accept any paid or free trial only entries, with the exception of select paid [VPNs](/adblockvpnguide#vpn) and [Debrid](/downloadpiracyguide#leeches-debrid).
 - **🕹️ Emulators** - Already listed on [Index Sites](/gamingpiracyguide#emulators).
-- **🌐 Web Browsers** - Already listed on [Comparison / Index Sites](/internet-tools#browser-tools).
-However, we accept privacy-based ones as well as normal mobile browsers.
+- **🌐 Web Browsers** - Good open-source browsers are already listed, so we just accept [indexes](/internet-tools#browser-tools), privacy-focused, and good mobile ones.
 - **🔻 Leeches** - Unless it's not already listed on existing [Leech Lists](/downloadpiracyguide#leeches-debrid), don't submit these.
 - **🐧 Linux Distros** - Already listed on [Index Sites](/linuxguide#linux-distros).
 - **🌍 Non-english Software** - We don't add non-english software sites (APKs, games, torrents, etc.) unless they have a very good reputation.